python/typing/docs/spec/glossary.rst

       ``A``.
 For :term:`nominal` types (classes), subtyping is defined by inheritance.
 For :term:`structural` types, subtyping is defined by a shared set of attributes/methods or keys.
 Subtype is the inverse of :term:`supertype`.
-Types that are not fully static are not a subtype or supertype of any other type, but via :term:`materialization
+A type that is not fully static is not a subtype or supertype of any other type, but via :term:`materialization
-      <materialize>` they can be :term:`assignable` to another type.
+      <materialize>` can be :term:`assignable` to another type.
 See
       :ref:`type-system-concepts`.

    supertype